-18 Project Name Public Facilities & ADA Accessibility Target Area Countywide Goals Supported Expanding Affordable Housing Options Needs Addressed Low-to-Moderate Income Housing Funding \$350,000 Description The project will provide funding of \$350,000 CDBG to provide Acquisition and/or rehabilitation of Public Facilities, (to include group home(s), including youth and community centers, and as well as childcare facilities, to include ADA Accessibility.
-First year of five years Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities 1 Housing Unit
+17 Project Name GINN Memorial Park Splashpad ADA Accessibility Target Area Countywide Goals Supported Enhance Access to Public Facilities & ADA Access Needs Addressed Public Facilities & ADA Accessibility Funding \$350,000 Description The project will provide funding of \$350,000 CDBG to provide Acquisition and/or rehabilitation of Public Facilities, (to include group home(s), including youth and community centers, and as well as childcare facilities, to include ADA Accessibility.
+First year of five years Target Date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities Benefit - Area Benefit of more than 50% LMI households Location Description Countywide Planned Activities The project will provide CDBG funding of \$350,000 for ADA Accessibility of Public Facilities.
+OHCD will reserve funding based upon a complete application provided by the Town of Dumfries for GINN Memorial Park Splashpad, which will be ADA compatible.
+First year of five years